101 NYC Engagement Photo Locations

 47. Bowery Wall

-Did you know the Bowery Wall has different artists that are commissioned to paint something beautiful here every couple of months?
-It’s always a nice sight to see and visit to get some stunning images for engagement shoots.
-Bowery Wall’s original mural was painted by Keith Haring and is still behind the new structure to protect it from vandalism!
+Did you know the Bowery Wall has artists commissioned to paint something beautiful here every few months?
+It’s always a lovely sight to see and visit to get some stunning images for engagement shoots.
+Keith Haring painted Bowery Wall’s original mural, which is still behind the new structure to protect it from vandalism!

 48. Chinatown